naimaeb/Vestibular-system-project/README.md

 # Vestibular-system-project
-Modelling the vestibular system on the DYNAP-SE chip
+Modelling the vestibular system on the DYNAP-SE chip by using artificial regular and irregular neurons